Explore the last Shangrila Bhutan Tour the country fascinated by Buddhism from Kathmandu, Nepal

 In the evening, free time to stroll in the town for shopping and photography.

-The day begins with a visit to the National Memorial Chorten (1974) built-in honor of our 3rd King, late His Majesty Jigme Dorji Wangchuk (The Father of Modern Bhutan), Tallest Statue of Buddha, Changangkha Lhakhang, Takin Preserve center, Sangaygang viewpoint, and the Dupthop Lhakhang one of the few surviving nunneries in Bhutan.
+The day begins with a visit to the National Memorial Chorten (1974), built in honor of our 3rd King, the late His Majesty Jigme Dorji Wangchuk (The Father of Modern Bhutan), the tallest statue of Buddha, Changangkha Lhakhang, Takin Preserve Center, Sangaygang viewpoint, and the Dupthop Lhakhang, one of the few surviving nunneries in Bhutan.

-After lunch, visit the Folk Heritage Museum and Painting school and witness the Archery match.
-Dinner and overnight in Hotel.
+After lunch, visit the Folk Heritage Museum and Painting School and witness the archery match.
+Dinner and overnight in the hotel.

 After breakfast, drive to Punakha.
 We visit awesome sites of Dochula Pass with its 108 stupas and the beautifully arranged Himalayan mountain ranges in the north and visit the Royal Botanical Garden at Lamperi.